box/developer.box.com/content/guides/tooling/cli/quick-start/3-build-commands-help.md

 box folders:collaborations:add folder_id_created_above --role=editor --user-id=YOUR_USER_ID
 ```

 Return to your All Files page.
 Can you see the folder now?
+Why?

 ## Summary

 * You used the help feature to create a folder
-* You added a collaboration to the folder and viewed it in Box
+* You added a collaboration to the created folder and viewed it in Box

 <Next>I created my first folder and added a collaboration</Next>